-Critical inputs and contributions to the process were also provided by Tusayiwe Sikwese, Ovixlexla Bunya, Pamela Kuwali, Wangari Kinoti, Cecilia Cordova Liendo, Roos Saalbrink, David Archer, Ana Alcade, and the Feminist Macroeconomic Alliance of Malawi.
-We would also like to thank Rowan Dent, Hannah Beardon, Sonia Hunt and Brand team at AA for their copy-editing and production support
+Within ActionAid, critical inputs and contributions to the process were provided by Tusayiwe Sikwese, Ovixlexla Bunya, Pamela Kuwali, Wangari Kinoti, Cecilia Cordova Liendo, Roos Saalbrink, David Archer and Ana Alcade

+We would like to thank Rowan Dent, Hannah Beardon, Sonia Hunt and Brand team at AA for their copy-editing and production support.
+Also, special thanks to Sonja Niederhumer for her support with illustrations.